-However, Hermitage archaeologists have located thirteen slave dwellings in three different areas of the property: the work yard north of the mansion – used mostly for house slaves, the Field Quarter, and First Hermitage areas – used for skilled and field slaves.
+However, Hermitage archaeologists have located 13 slave dwellings in three different areas of the property: the work yard north of the mansion–used mostly for house slaves, the Field Quarter and First Hermitage areas–used for skilled and field slaves.

-Most of the slave dwellings on the property were very similar, two room structures with two 20 feet square, single-story rooms.
+Most of the slave dwellings on the property were very similar, two-room structures with two 20-foot square, single-story rooms.
 They featured a small loft (most likely for children to sleep), one door, one window and a fireplace.

 In the work yard behind the mansion, only Alfred’s Cabin remains.
 It is a log, double pen cabin organized around a central chimney.
 This house form is commonly known as a saddlebag.
 Recent studies suggest it may have been built as early as 1841.
 It is called Alfred’s Cabin because Alfred Jackson, formerly enslaved, lived in it as a free man until his death in 1901.